 Navigate Armstrong Fee

 For meal plan options, please visit Armstrong’s Dining Services website.
-The meal plan for students living on campus is charged on the student account.
+The residential meal plan is associated with your Housing Contract and is billed each term you reside on campus.
+Choose your plan through your Housing Application.
 If it is not utilized during the term, the student still owes the amount due.
 Commuter meal plans are paid for via Blackboard/Pirate Card.
 Plans are activated upon payment and can not be paid via Financial Aid disbursement.
 Cash/Check/Money Order/all major credit cards accepted.
-See Bursar to purchase or for more information.
+Please come speak with us directly to setup a commuter plan.

 Residential Life Fee

-This fee is payable by each candidate for graduation when the graduation application is submitted (two semesters prior to graduation).
+A $63 Graduation Fee is payable, by each candidate for graduation, when the graduation application is submitted (two semesters prior to graduation).
 If the candidate is receiving a second degree at the same graduation ceremonies, an additional $10 is due.
 The full $63 is charged for the first degree awarded at a subsequent graduation ceremony.
 A fee of $25 is charged for a replacement diploma.
+Online and 62+ students are not exempted from this fee.

 Students enrolled in certain courses are required to pay an additional fee.
 The following lists those departmental charges.
 Please consult individual departments as to which courses their fees apply.
 Students in multiple courses with fees will be charged for each course.